 Choose the Best Contractor

 This is one of the most important tasks on this building a house checklist.
 Remember, you are building your house, which is supposed to serve you well for many years to come.
+Conduct a thorough research to find the best contractor who will be building your house.
+Visit online resources that list top rated home builders.
+Always browse multiple contractors in your area and review their project portfolios to be able to compare their work quality.
 Taking this into consideration, make a list of candidates that you like best.
 Next, check their reviews.
 Then decide who is the best one out of them all.
 You may even want to ask your friends and family members for recommendations if you are still not sure.

 Building your house on a plot of land that you already own?
 Then congratulations.
 You do not have to worry about this step.
 If not, find a plot of land that suits your needs and requirements and buy it.
 If you cannot afford to buy it immediately, you can try to work something out with the seller or take out a loan.

 Choose the Right Materials